jgehrcke/textstory/README.md

 language = "de" #de, en, ...

 [latex]
-bookPrint = "true" #true, false #create document for book printing, allow preliminaries and appendix (directories: latex/bookPreliminaries and latex/bookAppendix) pageFormat = "a5" # a0 - a6, b0 - b6 # define page size
+bookPrint = true #true, false #create document for book printing, allow preliminaries and appendix (directories: latex/bookPreliminaries and latex/bookAppendix)
+#headerLeft = "" #define text for left header, you may use commands \\storytitle, \\storysubtitle, \\storyhalftitle, \\storyauthor, \\storychapter; default: \\storytitle
+#headerRight = "" #define text for right header, you may use commands \\storytitle, \\storysubtitle, \\storyhalftitle, \\storyauthor, \\storychapter; default: \\storychapter
+#hideChapterHeader = true #true, false #default: chapterPagebreak
+chapterPagebreak = true #true, false #true: new chapter starts on new page tableOfContents = true #true, false
+#tableOfContentsPagebreak = true #true, false #true: after tableOfContents a new page is started
+contentsTitle = "Inhalt" #if specified this is used as title for the table of contents isbn = "978-3-7460-9728-2" pageFormat = "a5" # a0 - a6, b0 - b6 # define page size
 #pageWidth = "210" # in mm # only when not using pageFormat
 #pageHeight = "297" # in mm # only when not using pageFormat
 bindingOffset = "15mm" #part of the page that is lost in binding fontSize = "11" # e.g. 11 12.5 # in pt
-printAuthorOnTitle = "false" #true, false #determines if title page begins with author name
+printAuthorOnTitle = false #true, false #determines if title page begins with author name
 #title = "" #comment out if same as general.title
-subtitle = "Eine Geschichte von Josa Wode" #comment out if same as general.subtitle pdfsubject = "Geschichte" pdfkeywords = "geschichte, alte, josa, wode" hascolorlinks = "true"
+subtitle = "Eine Geschichte von Josa Wode" #comment out if same as general.subtitle
+#halfTitle = "" #half title for book printing #comment out if same as title
+pdfsubject = "Geschichte"
+pdfkeywords = "geschichte, alte, josa, wode" hascolorlinks = "true"